Policies and Publication Ethics

 Use of Artificial Intelligence (AI) Tools

-‘Atiqot will not except any AI generated articles.
+‘Atiqot will not accept any AI generated articles.
 Authors may use AI tools for language refining, editing and translation, as well as to produce images, graphs or tables, given that the author clearly states the use of such tools and to what extent.
 Authors who use AI tools in the collection and analysis of data, must disclose in the article section describing Materials and Methods which AI tools were used and how.